Obama friendly but firm with China heir apparent

 But Xi, who has to play to a powerful Communist Party apparatus and nationalist sentiment at home, later told American business leaders that Beijing was acting on U.S. concerns but asked for similar consideration from the Obama administration.

-Obama pressed the Chinese leadership to let the value of the yuan rise and to do more to reduce the record $295.5 billion U.S. trade deficit with China -- two issues fuelling concerns that Chinese practices are putting U.S. firms at a disadvantage.
+Obama pressed the Chinese leadership to let the value of the yuan rise and to do more to reduce the record $295.5 billion (187.8 billion pounds) U.S. trade deficit with China -- two issues fuelling concerns that Chinese practices are putting U.S. firms at a disadvantage.

 But U.S. leverage over Beijing is limited, not least because China is America's largest foreign creditor, and it remained unclear how much of Obama's rhetoric was political posturing at a time when anti-China sentiment was high in the United States.

-China's Vice Commerce Minister, Gao Hucheng, estimated that travelling Chinese trade and investment delegations would buy $27.1 billion of U.S. goods, including silicon chips, electronic materials, equipment and machinery, as well as farm produce.
+China's Vice Commerce Minister, Gao Hucheng, estimated that travelling Chinese trade and investment delegations would buy $27.1 billion (17.2 billion pounds) of U.S. goods, including silicon chips, electronic materials, equipment and machinery, as well as farm produce.

 SMILING, NODDING LEADERS